 - Enlarged pores

-If you have dry skin:
+If you have dry skin and a lighter complexion:

 Dryness in lighter skin can occur from a multitude of factors.
 While the sun is partially to blame, the weather, lifestyle choices and even skin-care products can bring about dryness.
 When the outer layer of skin is void of water, the skin can’t protect itself as well, and dead skin cells make their way to the surface, giving way to flakiness.

 Dry skin is not a problem limited to lighter skin, but it can become more of a problem as we grow older.
 Our skin starts to produce less sebum as we get older, meaning we have to work harder to keep our skin hydrated and moisturized.

 Dry skin can be alleviated with the right moisturizer.
 Retin-a will also help to regulate the pace at which the surface cells turn over, to eliminate the amount of dryness.

 If you have fine lines and light skin: